Skip to main content

 1. Create a MeshAgent account and project in MeshAgent Studio

-3. Connect to your first MeshAgent Room and call a chat and voice agent into your room
+3. Connect to your first MeshAgent Room and start a useful process-based agent from the CLI

 Prerequisites